tschuler/thiloschuler/content/authors/admin/_index.md

 title: Thilo Schuler MD
 ---

 Thilo Schuler is a Radiation Oncology doctor in his final year of advanced training at the Northern Sydney Cancer Centre.
-He is also undertaking a PhD at the Centre for Health Informatics located in Macquarie University's Australian Instutute of Helath Innovation.
+He is also undertaking a PhD at the Centre for Health Informatics located in the Australian Institute of Health Innovation of Macquarie University.
 His PhD supervisors are Prof Enrico Coiera, Prof Thomas Eade and A/Prof Blanca Gallego.

-His research interests include Digital Health with a focus on routine care translation, patient-generated data and technology-enabled approaches in Genitourinary and Palliative Radiation Oncology.
+His research interests include digital health with a focus on routine care translation, patient-generated data and digitally-enhanced approaches in Genitourinary and Palliative Radiation Oncology.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.